crazychenz/vinnie.work/explorelog/content/blog/20201007-keyvalues/index.md

   A different way to look for software shops.
 ---

 [KeyValues](https://www.keyvalues.com/) is a web site that matches software engineers by their desirable values.
-This is kind of neat because it pre-filters companies that you may find yourself miserable at because you simply joined because of potential of location, money, or prestiege.
+This is kind of neat because it pre-filters companies that you may find yourself miserable at due to prioritizing based simply on location, money, or prestiege.
+These are only 3 dimensions in a career that you'll likely be spending a third of your day involved in, with the other 2 thirds being life and sleep.

-I believe these to be my key values at this point in my life:
+For those interested, these are my chosen key values at this point in my life:

 ![My Key Values](./keyvalues.png)